ModelEarth/webhook/README.md

 5. Grant Secret Manager Access to App Engine Service Account.
 Checkout this [guide](https://cloud.google.com/secret-manager/docs/access-control).
 This is used to access the SMTP password stored in Google Cloud Secret Manager.

-6. Run `gcloud init` and then `gcloud app deploy`
+6. Run `gcloud init` and choose options, then run `gcloud app deploy`

-For a file update during step 6:
+Options selected for a file update during step above (3, 1, 7):
 Choose 3: Switch to and re-initialize existing configuration: [webhook-from-member-form]
 Then 1: l.h, Then 7: rock-obj...
 And ignore .boto error.